romnn/ldap-manager/README.md

 - v2

-  - fix the docker container
-  - add integration test with harbor
-  - refactor in general
   - refactor to use manual ldap search only where necessary
   - use an interface for the main functions of the manager in GRPC server
   - point out that the goal is user management only